kjartanhr/as51019.com/content/posts/aspa-bird2.md

 To do this we have to follow [Routinator's guide for compiling from source](https://routinator.docs.nlnetlabs.nl/en/stable/building.html).
 This is so we can build the software with the feature flag that enables ASPA.

-Luckily this is pretty simple and boils down to running the correct command aftering installing rust on your system:
+Luckily this is pretty simple and boils down to running the correct command after installing rust on your system:

 ```bash
 # some build tools